jlpscampos/Perception-of-Excessive-Sleepiness-and-Severe-Fatigue-in-Civil-Aviation-Pilots/README.md

   <img src="/figures/fatigue_model_performance.png" width="800" />
 </p>

-For the model to assess the perception of severe sleepiness, it is found the AUC with value of 0.93, following Hosmer & Lemeshow (2013) it can be considered an outstanding discriminator and a satisfactory model.
+For the model to assess the perception of severe sleepiness, it is found the AUC with value of 0.93, following Hosmer & Lemeshow (2013) it can be taken as an outstanding discriminator and a satisfactory model.

 ---